AsquaredWsquared/eleos-dev-env/README.md

 > mysecretpassword

-so probably not a good idea to use this in production!
+so probably not a good idea to use this in production.

+You can check the command has worked by opening up Docker Desktop and you should have a Postgres Image and in Containers/Apps there should be a running instance of PostgreSQL called <random_name> postgres:12 PORT: 5432.
+There is a CLI button which you can use to connect to your instance and execute commands, for example:

+> psql -h localhost -p 5432 -U postgres -W

+You will then be prompted to enter your password: mysecretpassword and given a postgres prompt where you can execute commands

+> postgres=#

+If you type \l you will be given a list of database.